Updated: Feb 26

-If your UCAT score was less than 610, it may narrow your options but certainly doesn’t mean you won’t be able to apply to medical school - you will simply need to tailor your university choices.
+If your UCAT score was less than 610, it may narrow your options for UK Medical Schools but certainly doesn’t mean you won’t be able to apply to medical school - you will simply need to tailor your university choices.
 This can be broken down simply into four categories:

 Medical schools that value the UCAT less than other criteria (such as your A Level grades or personal statement)